 FOREWORD

-This Indian Standard was adopted by the Bureau of Indian Standards, after the draft finalized by the Textiles Protective Clothing Sectional Committee had been approved by the Textile Division Council.
+This Indian Standard (second revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Textiles Protective Clothing Sectional Committee had been approved by the Textile Division Council.

-This standard was originally published in 1981 and was subsequently revised 1996.
-The present revision has been made in the light of experience gained since last revision and to incorporate the following major changes:
+This standard was first published in 1981 and was subsequently revised in 1996.
+This revision has been brought out in the light of experience gained since last revision and to incorporate the following major changes:

-Method for identification of polyethylene has been incorporated in the standard.
+Method for identification of polyethylene has been incorporated in the standard;

-Packaging clause has been modified.
+Packaging clause has been modified;

-Marking clause has been updated.
+Marking clause has been updated;

-Method of test for count of yarn has been incorporated.
+Method of test for count of yarn has been incorporated; and